Common Chicken Illnesses

 This handful of biosecurity measures will help reduce the risks of illness, infection, and death in your flock.

-Clean and Disinfect: Keep clean the coop, run, and any equipment within reach of your chickens.
+Clean and Disinfect: Keep the coop, run, and all equipment within reach of your chickens clean and disinfected.
+This will help prevent the spread of disease and keep your birds healthy.

-Keep out wild birds and rodents: Wild animals that visit a coop to snack on free food can bring disease to the flock.
+Keep Out Wild Birds and Rodents: Wild animals that visit your coop to snack on free food can bring disease to your flock.
+Keep your coop secure and minimize any contact with wild animals.